axioned/handbook/README.md

 - Integrity
 - 👁️ Transparency

+## What are the values / principles which guide our behaviour?

+We tackle your problems as though they are our own.
+Spend your budgets as though our own.
+Invest our time, effort and commitment in a way that delivers mutual success.

 ### About our values
-We take inspiration from other companies, and we always go for the boring solutions.
+We take inspiration from other companies.
 Just like the rest of our work, we continually adjust our values and strive to make them better.
 PRDXN values are a living document.
 In many instances, they have been documented, refined, and revised based on lessons learned (and scars earned) in the course of doing business.

 Everyone is welcome to suggest improvements.